cc65/cc65/libsrc/float/readme.md

   - also we must *implement* the native format on the host in fp.c
   - if the native format uses a different number of bytes than 4 for its native format, we must add support for this in the compiler at various places
-  - add a cmdline option to the compiler to switch the float binary type (754, cbm, woz, ...)
   - last not least a wrapper library that uses the native format must be created
   - it is not unlikely that we will need extra tests for the native format